equalitie/eqbackup/README.md

 eqbackup will:
 * Install and configure backupninja and duplicity on all hosts except for the secondary backup, which is not backed up.
-* On Debian wheezy, download and manually install duplicity due to problems in wheezy's version of duplicity.
-In turn, backupninja's dup job is patched to account for this.
 * Install SSH and GPG keys as appropriate around the system.
 * Configure SSHd on both backup primary and secondary to restrict accesses by backup clients and to force SSH key logins for all